-DDA also offers Community Access which is available to individuals 62 years and older and individuals who have participated in nine months of Employment services and choose Community Access services instead of continuing in Employment services.
+DDA also offers Community Inclusion which is available to individuals 62 years and older and individuals who have participated in nine months of Employment services and choose Community Inclusion services instead of continuing in Employment services.
 An Exception to Rule can be requested through your DDA case manager if you have not or do not want to participate in 9 months of employment services.

 Can School to Work programs or other employment preparation count towards the 9 months?

 No, the nine months of employment services must be funded by DDA.

 Can I have Community Inclusion and employment services at the same time?

 Starting January 1st, 2023, anyone who has accessed employment services for nine months can also acces Community Inclusion services.

 How many hours of support will I receive in employment?